jwarz/data-scientists-tools/intermediate_data_visualization_with_ggplot2/readme.md

 ![](readme_files/figure-gfm/unnamed-chunk-3-1.png)<!-- -->

+4. Update the smooth layer.
+Apply a linear model by setting `method` to `"lm"`, and turn off the model’s 95% confidence interval (the ribbon) by setting `se` to `FALSE`.

 ``` r
 # Amend the plot.
 Use lin. reg. smoothing; turn off std err ribbon
 ggplot(mtcars, aes(x = wt, y = mpg)) +